Theia-4869/MoSA/README.md

 # Mixture of Sparse Adapters

-This repository contains the official PyTorch implementation for Visual Prompt Tuning.
+This repository contains the official PyTorch implementation for MoSA.

 ![MoSA_demo](figure/demo.gif)